justteshi/menta-social-app/README.md

 # Menta Social Media Web App
 Social media where you can share information about everything.
-You can Register and Login, create posts, create comments and likes on them.
+You can Register and Login, create posts, create comments and like them.

 ## Stack
 * [Apollo Server](https://www.apollographql.com/docs/apollo-server/)